woodstone121/DeepCore/_posts/2017-08-15-Track_GIS_Technician_Work_with_ELK_part2.md

 Part 2: Use Logstash to Sync Data from Database to Elasticsearch
 =======

-So why do we need to get our data into Elasticsearch if we already have it stored in our Postgres database?
+Why do we need to get our data into Elasticsearch if we already have it stored in our Postgres database?
 The short answer is because Kibana will only draw data from Elasticsearch (hence why it's called the ELK stack).
-These components must work TOGETHER - Kibana is the user interface that allows you to build pretty much any visualization you'd like with the data in Elasticsearch with zero coding so you'll need to use Elasticsearch as your data source, if you want the benefit of using Kibana.
-In other words, you can't just use any database and plug directly into Kibana, since it's built to connect and work efficiently with Elasticsearch.
+These components must work TOGETHER - Kibana is the user interface that allows you to build pretty much any visualization you'd like with the data from Elasticsearch with zero coding.
 Luckily, there's also Logstash, which provides the input stream to Elasticsearch.
 Logstash can connect to our database and munge the data to fit the syntax and data structure that Elasticsearch can store and query for Kibana visualizations.
 Thus, each component of the ELK stack is equally important for full implementation.

 You'll need to be familiar with Elasticsearch syntax.
 Additionally, queries are made through an HTTP web interface, or on the CLI with `curl`.
 See the [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/_introducing_the_query_language.html) for more information on querying Elasticsearch.